-To contribute to existing debates on tackling hate crime, this article draws on the perceptions and experiences of facilitators to explore the potential value of community conversations in preventing bias, prejudice and 'hate' through the protective impact of creating counternarratives, especially at the level of local communities.
-The term 'community conversation' entails discussions amongst local people, guided by a trained facilitator, in the context of bringing communities together and solving social problems through dialogue (Kotzé et al., 2013).
+To contribute to existing debates on tackling hate crime, this article draws on the perceptions and experiences of facilitators to explore the potential value of community conversations in preventing bias, prejudice and 'hate' through the protective impact of creating counter-narratives, especially at the level of local communities.
+The term 'community conversation' entails discussions among local people, guided by a trained facilitator, in the context of bringing communities together and solving social problems through dialogue (Kotzé et al., 2013).
 Community conversations involve posing questions and thinking points about why problematic social situations are the way they are, what actual and latent local responses and strengths exist in the community to tackle these, and how problematic social relations could be improved (Campbell et al., 2013).
-Community conversations have been used to address a range of issues including mental health stigma amongst racially minoritised communities in Scotland (Knifton et al., 2010), promoting inclusion for people with severe disabilities (Carter et al., 2012), promoting educational alignment for young children (Rogers and McComas, 2010), identifying rural health care needs facing rural and Native American residents care (Moulton et al., 2007), building on the strengths and resilience of elder Southeast Asian refugees (Grigg-Saito et al., 2008) and managing HIV/AIDS in rural Zimbabwe (Campbell et al., 2013), to name a few examples.
+Community conversations have been used to address a range of issues including mental health stigma among racially minoritised communities in Scotland (Knifton et al., 2010), promoting inclusion for people with severe disabilities (Carter et al., 2012), promoting educational alignment for young children (Rogers and McComas, 2010), identifying rural health care needs facing rural and Native American residents' care (Moulton et al., 2007), building on the strengths and resilience of elder Southeast Asian refugees (Grigg-Saito et al., 2008) and managing HIV/AIDS in rural Zimbabwe (Campbell et al., 2013), to name a few examples.
 Importantly, a common thread among these studies is the positive outcome of community conversations.
 For example, Kotzé et al. (2013) examined community conversations as a community engagement tool within the South African context by exploring the perceptions of the facilitators.
 The findings indicated that community conversations increased community members' awareness of community resources and allowed for community members to voice their shared concerns and discuss matters that they deemed to be most relevant in their community.
 Also, the community conversations were interpreted as promotive of relationship-building and collaboration opportunities among community members, and between community members and external stakeholders.
-Community conversations were also considered to have created a participative environment in which community members and external stakeholders could discuss potential solutions to identified problems, thereby laying a foundation for future action (Kotzé et al., 2013).
 Community conversations were also considered to have created a participative environment in which community members and external stakeholders could discuss potential solutions to identified problems, thereby laying a foundation for future action (Kotzé et al., 2013).
 As such, community conversations created a participative environment in which community members and external stakeholders could discuss potential solutions to identified problems, thereby laying a foundation for future action (Kotzé et al., 2013).
 However, community conversations have not been used in the context of hate crime.